openshift-eng/doozer/README.md

 ### Registry Setup

-Because many images require resources on internal registries is it important to setup your local docker to search for images in the right place.
+Because many images require resources on internal registries, it is important to setup your local docker to search for images in the right place.
 Note: This is just one example and your mileage may vary depending on your system and tool versions

 - Add the following entry to your `/etc/docker/daemon.json`: